openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

 **Loop status:** Is a Loop candidate.
 Company has its own limited half-Loop system running (A6).
 Controllable via iPhone App.
 No Android app available at the moment.

 **Hardware requirement for AAPS:** Probably none.
 It seems to be BT enabled.

+**Comment:** Some investigation has started to see if this pump can be supported in AAPS very easily.
+You can find more information on our discord in channel "medtrum".

+***

+### Equil (pump from Aidex/GlucoRx/MicroTechMD)  ([Homepage](https://www.glucorx.ie/glucorx-equil/))

+**Loop status:** Is a Loop candidate.

+**Hardware requirement for AAPS:** None.
+It seems to be BT enabled.

+**Comment:** Some people started looking into supporting pump in AAPS, but this is still in beginning phases.
+You can find more information on our discord in channel "equil".

 ***